ttreeagency/JsonApi/Documentation/basics/schemas.md

 php artisan make:json-api:schema <resource-type> [<api>]
 ```

-> If your `use-eloquent` option is set to `true`, the created schema will have some methods already filled.
+> If your `use-Doctrine` option is set to `true`, the created schema will have some methods already filled.
-If you want to generate a non-Eloquent schema, add the `-N` option.
+If you want to generate a non-Doctrine schema, add the `-N` option.

 ## Identification